 We started the morning with a guided walk through the town of Freyburg, which is considered the wine capital of the region.

-We found the town full of charm and very pleasant to walk around.
+We found it to be a German town full of charm and very pleasant to walk around.
 Homes and businesses were painted in cheerful pastel shades, there were vines crawling up the side of buildings, and we also noticed rooftops with eye-shaped windows that kind of made it feel like we were being watched from above.

 During our walk through Freyburg, we visited St. Marien, a Lutheran church in the centre of town.
 It is considered the little sister of Naumburg Cathedral, which we would visit later on in the day.